Switzerland, land of asylum? The word of witnesses As part of Switzerland’s presidency of the International Holocaust Remembrance Alliance

 Closed Country by Kaspar Kasics and Stefan Mächler

-Attention, as this event is full, the remaining seats are located in the broadcast room.
+Attention, this event being full, the remaining seats are located in the retransmission room.

-Other events in the framework of the Swiss presidency of the International Holocaust Remembrance Alliance
+Other events in the framework of Switzerland’s presidency of the International Holocaust Remembrance Alliance